How Does Temperature Affect Your Tire?

 Another important aspect is not to make these pressure fluctuations suddenly.
 Try to feel your car and understand the way it behaves with temperature changes.
 Sometimes, adding only 1-2 PSI is more than enough to cope with the changes in degrees.

 You already know that as the temperature increases, the pressure in the tires will also get higher.
-But to what limit does it increase with the transition from cold to warm?
+But to what limit does the transition from cold to warm increase?
 In fact, the rule in cold temperatures does not differ much from that in high temperatures.
 Tire pressure tends to increase by about 1-2 PSI for every 10 degrees Fahrenheit.

 This means that if you have about 32 PSi in your tires on 1° Celsius cold days, these will become 37-42 PSI at 30° degrees Celsius.
 The calculations are approximate, of course, but this is how the changes take place more or less.